 The basic premise of these books is that the authors are the characters, who live and work in the ever expanding treehouse, having adventures along the way as they attempt to write the book.
 Frequent distractions of an often absurdly hilarious nature strive to detract them from their main focus (not unlike the intended readers I’m sure!).

 What I like about the books (aside from the absurdity of them) is that they are subliminally designed to inspire creativity in children.
-From the engaging illustrations – some detailed enough to pour over, some short pithy to illustrate the point – to the simple language, they are highly accessible to children who perhaps are initially phased by moving up into ‘paperback’ big books.
+From the engaging illustrations – some detailed enough to pour over, some short pithy to illustrate the point – to the simple language, they are highly accessible to children who are perhaps phased by moving up into ‘paperback’ big books.
 The first, the 13 Storey Treehouse, is essentially a lesson in the pitfalls of writing a book – easy to go off tangent and get distracted, bad drawings, as well as a how to guide.
-It talks about where ideas come from, what inspires them, the looming pressures of deadlines and publishers.
+It talks about where ideas come from, what inspires them, and the looming pressures of deadlines and publishers.
 If you wanted a fictional yet actually useful How To guide to writing a kids book, for kids, this is it!

 Bite Sized Review

-Storyline | Storyline in small chunks hence goes off on tangents but overall easy to follow as very obviously keeps bringing you back to the main task at hand of writing a book |
+| Storyline | Storyline in small chunks hence goes off on tangents but overall easy to follow as keeps bringing you back to the main task at hand: writing a book |

-Characters | Accessible for a target audience appropriate ages 6-9, suitably silly |
+| Characters | Accessible for a target audience appropriate ages 6-9, suitably silly |

-Language | Short words and sentences, nothing too challenging |
+| Language | Short words and sentences, nothing too challenging |

-Illustrations | Excellent – detailed and appropriate to the context of the dialogue, adds rather than detracts from the story (i.e. used as a part of it not as a bolt on) |
+| Illustrations | Excellent – detailed and appropriate to the context of the dialogue, adds rather than detracts from the story (i.e. used as a part of it not as a bolt on) |

-Creative Inspiration | Great for inspiring budding writers, builders and artists! |
+| Creative Inspiration | Great for inspiring budding writers, builders and artists! |

-Invites Critical Analysis | Not so much |
+| Invites Critical Analysis | Not so much |

-Invites creative problem solving | The characters adapt to solve the problems they are faced with, which are largely of their own creation, however they find innovative solutions (however absurd!).
+| Invites creative problem solving | The characters adapt to solve the problems they are faced with, which are largely of their own creation, however they find innovative solutions (however absurd!).
 I’d like to think it would inspire ‘out of the box’ thinking but that might be a reach… |

-Favourite quote | He was inside his own burp-gas-filled bubblegum bubble!
+| Favourite quote | He was inside his own burp-gas-filled bubblegum bubble!
 ‘Hey, this is really fun!’ said Terry as he floated around his bubble.
 ‘Be careful,’ I said.
 ‘What could possibly go wrong?’ he said.
 And then he began to float higher and higher up into the air.
 ‘HELP!’ he cried. |

 Overall, this series of books have been great at not only getting my son to read independently, but take inspiration from what he has learned in the book to be creative in his own way.
 He has built models, written short stories and actively creates fantasy rooms in trees when he is climbing around in them!
 Let me know how your children have been inspired to be creative from reading! #escapeintoatale